 Florida Sportsman’s statewide tide charts are a valuable resource for all fishermen.
-Our charts provide up-to-date tide data in easy-to-use charts.
+Our charts provide up-to-date Florida tide data in easy-to-use charts.
 The image below shows the tide movement over the course of three days, with peaks and valleys meant to represent highs and lows.
 Exact times and tide heights are also listed.
 Fish symbols (none shown in the photo below) clue you into the best tides to fish on, often coinciding with the most moving water.
-Find your tide region below.
+Find your Florida tide chart region below.

 IMPORTANT: When you left click on a specific month’s tide table, a pop out box will appear with the tide tables .
 In that form, the calendar and table are legible, but the tide corrections are not.
 To view the FULL SIZE tide charts, right click on the image.
 Then select Open link in new tab (for Google Chrome), Open link in new tab (for Mozilla Firefox), or Open in New Tab (for Internet Explorer).
 The full size image will pop up in a new tab (not a new window), and a small magnifying glass with a plus sign inside will allow you to make the image even larger.